ui5-community/generator-ui5-project/README.md

 ### Application Router @ Cloud Foundry

 This is the most basic way to deploy the web app in Cloud Foundry-based environments.
-Besides the basic UI5 project, the generator will add an [Approuter](https://github.com/gregorwolf/SAP-NPM-API-collection/tree/master/apis/approuter) node.js-module that serves the web app.
+Besides the basic UI5 project, the generator will add a standalone [approuter](https://github.com/gregorwolf/SAP-NPM-API-collection/tree/master/apis/approuter) node.js-module that serves the web app.

 ### Application Router @ SAP HANA XS Advanced

 This is the standard way to deploy the web app in SAP HANA XSA-based environments.
-Besides the basic UI5 project, the generator will add an [Approuter](https://github.com/gregorwolf/SAP-NPM-API-collection/tree/master/apis/approuter) node.js-module that serves the web app.
+Besides the basic UI5 project, the generator will add a standalone [aApprouter](https://github.com/gregorwolf/SAP-NPM-API-collection/tree/master/apis/approuter) node.js-module that serves the web app.

 ### SAP HTML5 Application Repository service for SAP BTP